kaldi-asr/kaldi/tools/rnnlm-hs-0.1b/README.txt

 The differences from the published Mikolov's RNNLM are hierarchical softmax and hogwild multithreading (both tricks are taken directly from word2vec).
 This makes possible to train RNNLM-HS (hierarchical softmax) on large corpora, e.g. billions of words.
 However, on small and average-sized corpora Tomas Mikolov's RNNLM works considerably better both in terms of entropy and WER.
 RNNLM-HS is also much faster in test time, which is useful for online ASR.

-Please send you ideas and proposals regarding this tool to ilia@yandex-team.com (Ilya Edrenkin, Yandex LLC).
+Please send your ideas and proposals regarding this tool to ilia@yandex-team.com (Ilya Edrenkin, Yandex LLC).
 Bugreports and fixes are also of course welcome.

 2) USAGE EXAMPLES

 A typical example to obtain a reasonable model on a large (~4 billion words) corpus in a couple of days on a 16-core machine:
-./rnnlm -train corpus.shuf.split-train -valid corpus.shuf.split-valid -size 100 -model corpus.shuf.split-train.h100me5-1000.t16 -threads 16 -alpha 0.1 -bptt 4 -bptt-block 10 -maxent-order 5 -maxent-size 1000
+./rnnlm -train corpus.shuf.split-train -valid corpus.shuf.split-valid -hidden 100 -rnnlm corpus.shuf.split-train.h100me5-1000.t16 -threads 16 -alpha 0.1 -bptt 4 -bptt-block 10 -direct 5 -direct-size 1000

 Fine-tuning of an existing model on a smaller in-domain corpora:
-./rnnlm -train corpus.indomain.split-train -valid corpus.indomain.split-valid -model corpus.shuf.split-train.h100me5-1000.t16 -threads 1 -bptt 0 -alpha 0.01 -recompute-counts 1
+./rnnlm -train corpus.indomain.split-train -valid corpus.indomain.split-valid -rnnlm corpus.shuf.split-train.h100me5-1000.t16 -threads 1 -bptt 0 -alpha 0.01 -recompute-counts 1

 Obtaining individual logprobs for a set of test sentences:
-./rnnlm -model corpus.shuf.split-train.h100me5-1000.t16 -test corpus.test
+./rnnlm -rnnlm corpus.shuf.split-train.h100me5-1000.t16 -test corpus.test

 Interactive sampling from an existing model:
-./rnnlm -model corpus.shuf.split-train.h100me5-1000.t16 -gen -10
+./rnnlm -rnnlm corpus.shuf.split-train.h100me5-1000.t16 -gen -10

 3) USAGE ADVICE